-

 2010

-JBS acquired Tatiara Meats and assets of Rockdale Beef in Australia, along with the Toledo Group in Belgium.
-At that time the Company also announced acquisition of the McElhaney feedlot in the US and the expansion of its participation in Pilgrim’s Pride to 67.27%.
-During April and May of 2010, the Company did a follow-on issuing 200 million ordinary shares, representing around USD 1.0 billion.
+The group acquires Tatiara Meats and the assets of Rockdale Beef, in Australia, and the Toledo Group, in Belgium.
+It also announces the acquisition of the McElhaney feedlot in the United States, and increases its stake in Pilgrim’s Pride to 67.27%.
+Between April and May, it carries out a primary public offering of 200 million common shares.

 2011